-Happy Wednesday.
-Welcome to the high-frequency edition of the Morning Six-Pack.
+Happy Tuesday, and welcome to the final bracket-busting edition of the Morning Six-Pack.

 Get the best of CNBC in your inbox